Back to projects

 L = Lweighted + λLgrad,λ=0.1\mathcal{L} \;=\; \mathcal{L}_{\text{weighted}} \;+\; \lambda\, \mathcal{L}_{\text{grad}}, \qquad \lambda = 0.1

-In practice ww runs from ~0.3 in background voxels to ~10 at the focal peak.
-Without it, the model would learn to drive whole-volume MSE to zero by predicting near-zero pressure everywhere (the focal spot is <1% of the voxels).
+Lweighted\mathcal{L}_{\text{weighted}} is a spatially-weighted MSE that puts most of its mass on the voxels near the focal spot, since that’s the only region that physically matters.
+In practice the weight runs from ~0.3 in background voxels to ~10 at the focal peak; without it, the model would learn to drive whole-volume MSE to zero by predicting near-zero pressure everywhere (the focal spot is <1% of the voxels).

-Lgrad\mathcal{L}_{\text{grad}} is a gradient-consistency term that asks the predicted field’s spatial derivatives to match ground truth’s along each axis.
-It encourages clean focal-zone boundaries instead of blurry blobs:
+Lgrad\mathcal{L}_{\text{grad}} is a gradient-consistency term that asks the predicted field’s spatial derivatives to match ground truth’s along each axis, encouraging clean focal-zone boundaries instead of blurry blobs.

 Every fine-tune below is a one or two-line change to this recipe.